Biz-codes/my-diy-inventory-capstone-client/README.md

 What about DIY-Organized?
 ...
 When you start a project, do you find yourself scrambling to figure out what supplies you have around before you can get started?
+Do you ever get home from a supply run, only to realize that you overbought one thing but forgot to buy something else?
 Welcome to the virtual filing cabinet you have been needing to keep track of all your DIY supplies, tools and projects!
-Whether you are a DIY Builder, Crafter, Artiste, etcetera, a My DIY Inventory account will lessen your stressin' when organizing your projects, freeing up your creative brain to enjoy
+Whether you are a DIY Builder, Crafter, Artiste, Gardener, Baker, etcetera, a My DIY Inventory account will lessen your stressin' when organizing your projects, freeing up your creative brain to enjoy
 Doin' It Yourself!!!